How Slack Nails User Onboarding (and How You Can, Too)

 What Slack nailed: Friction-lite sign-up, personalized empty states, and just-in-time prompts that move users closer to activation.

-How to implement: Instrument a lean activation model, serve in-session next-best actions, use server-side personalizations, reachout on different channels and test for incrementality.
+How to implement: Instrument a lean activation model, serve in-session next-best actions, use server-side personalizations, reach out on different channels, and test for incrementality.

 Frequently asked questions.
 Answered.